daveshap/GitChain/README.md

 1. **Download GitChain Node Software:**

-   - Clone the GitChain repository (ironically hosted on GitHub for the MVP).
+   - Clone the GitChain repository (hosted on GitHub for the MVP):
      ```bash
      git clone https://github.com/yourusername/gitchain.git
      ```
-   - Navigate to the directory.
+   - Navigate to the directory:
      ```bash
      cd gitchain
      ```

 2. **Run the Node Software:**

-   - Start your GitChain node.
+   - Start your GitChain node:
      ```bash
      python gitchain.py
      ```
-   - The node will generate your cryptographic keys and connect to the network.
+   - The node will generate your cryptographic keys, set up your token wallet, and connect to the network.

 3. **Configure Git:**

-   - Set up Git to use the GitChain remote helper.
+   - Set up Git to use the GitChain remote helper:
      ```bash
      git config --global url."gitchain://".insteadOf "git@github.com:"
      ```

 4. **Cloning a Repository:**

-   - Clone a repository from the GitChain network.
+   - Clone a repository from the GitChain network:
      ```bash
      git clone gitchain://repository_name
      ```